Q & A

 Q: When is camp?

-A: Camp will be held the week of June 7th 2021 with a mandatory parent meeting on Sunday June 6th at 5:00pm at Alpharetta’s City Hall.
+A: Camp will be held June 26th-30th 2023 at Union Hill Park in Alpharetta, Ga. ; with a mandatory parent meeting on Sunday the day before camp starts at 3:00pm (time is subject to change) at Alpharetta’s City Hall.
 A camper MUST be able to attend all five days of our camp in order attend camp.
 If you cannot attend all five days please let Officer Elfreth or Clay know ASAP.

 Q: What do I bring to camp?

-A: A bicycle (by the fourth day of camp), properly fitting helmet, water bottle with water.
+A: A bicycle (by the fourth day of camp at the latest), properly fitting helmet, water bottle with water.

 Check out this link to find the right bike and helmet for your rider: https://icanshine.org/wp-content/uploads/dlm_uploads/2019/07/Selecting-the-Right-Bike-and-Helmet-2020.pdf